 - If you forget to take a dose, take it as soon as you remember.
 If you do not remember until the following day, leave out the forgotten dose from the previous day and take the dose that is due as normal.
 Do not take two doses together to make up for a missed dose.

 - You must complete the full course of treatment (unless your doctor tells you otherwise) or your infection may come back.
 A course of treatment usually lasts for around six months.
 If you are taking rifabutin to prevent an infection, it is likely that you will be asked to take the capsules for the rest of your life.

 - It is important that you keep your regular appointments with your doctor.
 This is so your doctor can check on your progress.
 Your doctor may want you to have some blood tests from time to time during the treatment to make sure that your blood and liver are working properly.

-- Rifabutin can cause your urine and sweat to have an orange-reddish colour.
+- Rifabutin can cause your urine, sweat or skin to have an orange-reddish colour.
 This is completely harmless - it is nothing for you to worry about.

 - If you wear soft contact lenses, please be aware that rifabutin can cause your lenses to become discoloured or stained.
 You may want to discuss this with your doctor or optician.
 An alternative type of contact lens may be more suitable for you, or alternatively, you may be advised to wear glasses instead.

 - Make sure you have discussed with your doctor which types of contraception are suitable for you and your partner.
 The contraceptive effect of 'the pill', 'mini pill', contraceptive patches and vaginal rings is reduced by rifabutin and so these on their own are not suitable types of birth control.